untool/untool/packages/react/README.md

 ### `<Header name value />`

 With this component, you can declaratively set arbitrary HTTP headers from your React application.
+On the client side, it is effectively a no-op.

 ```javascript
 import { Header } from '@untool/react';